Arsenal, AC Milan & Monaco approach Southampton left-back Bertrand after contract renewal talks collapse | Goal.com

 Arsenal, AC Milan & Monaco approach Southampton left-back Bertrand after contract renewal talks collapse

-Arsenal, AC Milan and Monaco are competing to sign Southampton captain Ryan Bertrand after contract talks broke down.
+Arsenal, AC Milan and Monaco are competing to sign Southampton left-back Ryan Bertrand after contract talks broke down.

 With his contract set to expire in the summer, Premier League sides and two European giants have begun talks to take advantage of the 31-year-old's expiring deal.
 Man City are also known to have made contact.